 • Light colored pavement and gravel, sand

-Spots that produce moody images:
+Spots that produce artful, moody images:

 • Dense forest with little access to the open sky